pillabiitk/pillabiitk/README.md

-- This is the official github page of Perception & Intelligence Lab IIT Kanpu
+- This is the official github page of Perception & Intelligence Lab IIT Kanpur
 - We are currently working in the field of Computer Vision, Machine Learning, Robotics, Signal Processing & Communications.
 Do visit [PIL Lab](https://home.iitk.ac.in/~sandhan/research.html) for more detail.
--
--

 <!---
 pillabiitk/pillabiitk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.